Aish47/Stereo_Vision/README.md

 ## Pedestrian destection and distance estimation
 2D Object detection using YOLOv5 and distance calculation using stereo vision point cloud data.

+## Performed Brake Test
+To test the limitations of stereo vision camera.
+Max depth : 18-20m